 When the Bear 100 was first conceived, Leland hoped for a point-to-point run from Logan to Bear Lake.
-Regulatory hurdles prevented this from happening, until now.
+Regulatory hurdles prevented this from happening for many years.
 Because of your stewardship over your forest, the Wasatch-Cache/Uinta National Forest, along with the Caribou National Forest, have granted permission for the point-to-point course originally contemplated.

-Thanks to Phil Lowry for this detailed map for the 2020 Edition of The Bear 100
+Here is the detailed map for the 2021 Edition of The Bear 100

 This map supersedes all other maps listed below.
 But the other maps below provide an alternative view that may be easier to print.
 Just be warned, they do not not show the exact course correctly.

 Thanks to Chris here is a link to Google Maps of the course Bear 100 Course in Google Maps